marwahsparsh24/Air-Quality/README.md

 This step collects raw air quality data from OpenAQ API and stores it locally.
 The script is designed to fetch historical PM2.5 and PM10 readings based on specified parameters, such as geographic region and time range.
 Also stacks csv files

  Scripts:

   dags/DataPreprocessing/src/data_loader.py

   dags/DataPreprocessing/src/data_air.py

+#### 2. Data Bias

+Analyzes potential biases in the data that could impact model predictions.

+Script:

+dags/DataPreprocessing/src/data_bias_check_final.py

-#### 2.Schema Validation
+#### 3.Schema Validation

 Ensures that the collected data adheres to a predefined schema.
 This validation step is crucial to check for consistency and correctness in the dataset structure.
 The schema includes necessary columns and data types for downstream processing.
+It is verified after loading the initial data and after the final feature engineering.

 Script:

 dags/DataPreprocessing/src/Schema/check_schema_original_airpollution.py

+dags/DataPreprocessing/src/Schema/test_schema/check_output_data_schema.py

+dags/DataPreprocessing/src/Schema/train_schema/check_output_data_schema.py

-#### 3.Data Preprocessing
+#### 4.Data Preprocessing

 In this step, the data is cleaned and prepared for analysis.
 It includes handling missing values, detecting anomalies, and performing initial feature engineering.
 The preprocessed data is stored as .pkl files in data_store_pkl_files for both training and testing sets.

 Scripts:

  dags/DataPreprocessing/src/data_split.py

  dags/DataPreprocessing/train/data_preprocessing/pivoting_data.py

  dags/DataPreprocessing/train/data_preprocessing/removal_of_uneccesary_cols.py

  dags/DataPreprocessing/train/data_preprocessing/check_missing_values.py

  dags/DataPreprocessing/train/data_preprocessing/anamoly_detection.py

-#### 4.Feature Engineering
+#### 5.Feature Engineering

 This feature engineering step enhances model performance by capturing temporal patterns and environmental influences essential for air quality prediction.
 Techniques applied include lag and lead features to account for past and immediate future pollutant levels, rolling statistics (mean, sum, min, max) to summarize recent trends, and differencing to highlight rate of change.
 Cosine similarity with historical patterns is used to identify recurring pollution trends, while time-based features (hour, day, month) help capture cyclical variations providing a robust set of features for effective PM2.5 and PM10 predictions.